Age limits / General rules

 Availability and Commitment

-The strength of the CBOI for the past 23 years has been in the dedication and commitment of our members and families, this is something we value greatly and must strive to maintain.
+The strength of the CBOI for has been in the dedication and commitment of our members and families, this is something we value greatly and must strive to maintain.
 We congratulate the huge number of our members who have 100% attendance at all rehearsals, workshops and concerts each year!
 This has resulted in the extremely high performance standard of our Orchestra.